ethanokamura/perfectline/src/content/linked-list/operator-overloading.md

 }
 ```
 ## Assigning Linked List to Another Linked List
 Just like the last function, we will want to clear the list and then put the desired values into the list.
-This time however, we ware copying from another linked list.
+This time, however, we are copying from another linked list.
 This means we should iterate through the other linked list accordingly.
 ```cpp
 // assigns list to an existing list
 LinkedList& operator=(const LinkedList &another) {